Choppiness Index Indicator Trading Strategy

 • The indicator’s parameters window will open that shows its default parameters.

 • The default period is 14 and the default color is white and you can select to show zones.
-The upper zone default is 61.8 and lower zone default is 38.2.
+The upper zone default is 61.8 and the lower zone default is 38.2.

 Choppiness Index Indicator Zerodha Kite